lightmnd/aws-iot-creation-things-nodejs/README.md

 ## Introduction

-The IoT system allows for the integration of 10 devices using AWS IoT Core, Golang, and EKS.
+The IoT system allows for the integration of 10 devices using AWS IoT Core, NodeJS, and EKS.
 It enables communication between devices, a central control system, and users interacting with the system through natural language.
 The system leverages MQTT as the messaging protocol and EKS for deployment and management.

 ## Prerequisites